Anupamvm/mCube-ai/mcube-ai.design.md

    - Average 3rd 50% of current balance margin
    - Trigger: Position down by 1% from entry
    - Action: Add equal quantity at current price
-   - Adjust: Tighten stop-loss to 0.5% from new average price
+   - Adjust: Tighten stop-loss to 0.5% from new average price but confirm from telegram bot before triggering stop loss

 ✅ STRANGLE DELTA MANAGEMENT
    - Monitor net delta continuously